-Variable Туре Comments instanceld String(9) Id to identify the callback to know which model instance has been started, e.g. "IDVV.14".
+Variable # Туре Comments instanceId 8 String(9) Id to identify the callback to know which model instance has been started, e.g. "IDVV.14".
 The model instance will use this as its sender id.
-The string cannot be empty. softwareCode String(9) Code for the software to run, will be looked up in a table on the local computer to determine the path to start the software on that computer.
+The string cannot be empty. softwareCode 9 String(9) Code for the software to run, will be looked up in a table on the local computer to determine the path to start the software on that computer.
 Example: "java".
-The string cannot be empty. argsBefore String(9) Arguments that the software needs, before the model · · J. 7 file path and name; e.g. "-Xmx2G -jar" in case of a Java model.
-This String can be empty (0 characters). modelPath String(9) The actual path on the target computer where the St8(5) model resides, including the model that needs to be run.
-This String cannot be empty. argsAfter String(9) Arguments that the software or the model needs, after aigsAitei 301111g(3) the model file path and name; e.g. arguments for the model itself to run like a data file or a data location .
-This String can be empty (0 characters), but usually we would want to send the port number(s) or a location where the model can find it as well as the name under working Director: C+rin =/0\ which the model was registered. workingDirectory String(9) Full path on the target computer that will be used as the working directory.
-Some files may be temporarily stored there.
+The string cannot be empty. argsBefore 10 String(9) Arguments that the software needs, before the model file path and name; e.g. "-Xmx2G -jar" in case of a Java model.
+This String can be empty (0 characters). modelPath 11 String(9) The actual path on the target computer where the model resides, including the model that needs to be run.
+This String cannot be empty. argsAfter 12 String(9) Arguments that the software or the model needs, after the model file path and name; e.g. arguments for the model itself to run like a data file or a data location .
+This String can be empty (0 characters), but usually we would want to send the port number(s) or a location where the model can find it as well as the name under which the model was registered.
+If the port number needs to be inserted in the args, use %p for the port 12 Chuin -(O) number. workingDirectory 13 String(9) Full path on the target computer that will be used as the there.
+If the working directory does not evict yet, it will there.
 If the working directory does not exist yet, it will be created.
-The string cannot be empty. redirectStdin String(9) Place to get user input from in case a model asks for it (it shouldn't, by the way).
-The string can be empty (0 characters). redirectStdout String(9) Place to send the output to that the model normally displays on the console.
-If this is not redirected, the memory buffer for the stdout might get full, and the model might stop as a result.
-On Linux systems, this often redirected to /dev/null.
-On Windows systems, this can e.g., be redirected to a file "out.txt" in the current working directory.
+The string cannot be ampty radiractStdin 14 String(0) Disce to get user input from in case a model asks for it redirectstuin 14 String(9) (it shouldn't by the way).
+The string can be empty $(0)$ (it should it, by the way).
+The string can be empty (o redirectStdout 15 String(9) Place to send the output to that the model normally redirectstabat 15 Stillg(5) displays on the console.
+If this is not redirected, the memory buffer for the stdout might get full and the model might stop as a result.
+On Linux systems, this often redirected to /dev/null On Windows systems, this can e.g. be redirected to a file "out txt" in the current working directory.
 For now, it has to be a path name (including /dev/null as being acceptable).
 If no full path is given, the filename is relative to the working directory.
-The string cannot be empty. redirectStderr String(9) Place to send the error messages to that the model 6(-) normally displays on the console.
+The string cannot be empty. redirectStderr 16 String(9) Place to send the error messages to that the model normally displays on the console.
 If this is not redirected, the memory buffer for the stderr might get full, and the model might stop as a result.
 On Linux systems, this often redirected to /dev/null.
 On Windows systems, this can e.g., be redirected to a file "err.txt" in the current working directory.
 For now, it has to be a path name (including /dev/null as being acceptable).
-If 1, , , , , , , , , , , , , , , , , , , no full path is given, the filename is relative to the 11.
-11. 51.
-1 D 1 (6) working directory.
-The string cannot be empty. deleteWorkingDirectory Boolean(6) Whether to delete the working directory after the run of the model or not.
+If no full path is given, the filename is relative to the working directory.
+The string cannot be empty.

-deleteStdout Boolean(6) Whether to delete the redirected stdout after running or not (in case it is stored in a different place than the working directory) deleteStderr Boolean(6) Whether to delete the redirected stderr after running or not (in case it is stored in a different place than the working directory)
+deleteWorkingDirectory 17 Boolean(6) Whether to delete the working directory after the run of deleteStdout 18 Boolean(6) Whether to delete the redirected stdout after running or not (in case it is stored in a different place than the working directory) deleteStderr 19 Boolean(6) Whether to delete the redirected stderr after running or not (in case it is stored in a different place than the working directory)